chl33/og3/README.md

 The og3 library is a C++ application framework for ESP microprocessors.
 It was written especially to support MQTT applications and interface with [Home Assistant](https://www.home-assistant.io/).
 This library is designed to be used with the [Platformio](https://platformio.org/) development environment.

+See a description of using this application framework in [Garden133 Firmware](https://selectiveappeal.org/posts/garden133-firmware/).

+> “og” stands for original gangsta because it is an old-school C++ library and application framework, not one of those trendy YAML-based frameworks like ESPHome that the kids these days are using.
+This is partly because I want the control that writing firmware directly in C++ provides, and partly because I’m a programmer so my hobby projects involve real programming, dammit!

 Note that this code is a work in progress and should be considered beta quality.
 It is suitable for DIY projects at this point.
 The APIs of this code are still slowly evolving over time.

 - [Modules and the ModuleSystem](docs/modules.md).
 This system helps to break an application into a set of reusable modules which can work together.